Learning More from Less: Unlocking Internal Representations for Benchmark Compression: More Experimental Results

 \subsection{Detailed Results of Source Composition Ablation}

 In this section, we provide the detailed breakdown of the source model composition ablation study across five datasets: ARC-Challenge, BBH, GSM8K, SeedBench, and MMLU-Pro.
-Table~\ref{tab:full_ablation_results} presents the Ranking Correlation (Spearman $\rho$) and Estimation Error (MAE) for varying source pool sizes ($N=\{10, 20, 30, 40, 50\}$).
+Table~\ref{tab:full_ablation_results} presents the Ranking Correlation (Spearman $\rho$) and Estimation Error (MAE) across coreset budgets $K \in \{10,20,30,40,50\}$.